cran-task-views/Survival/Survival.md

     effects, using any type of smoother, such as thin plate, cubic splines, tensor products and Markov random fields.
 Informative censoring can be accounted for as well as in the above.
+-   The `r pkg("xhaz")` fits relative survival regression models with or without proportional excess hazards and with the additional possibility to correct for background mortality by one or more parameters.

 Random Effect Models
 ====================